buruzaemon/upscaler/README.md

 ## Example

-Here is an example of a 1024 x 1024 upscaled image generated with Stable Diffusion v1-5 along with the Upscaler in the ["Stable Diffusion Upscaler Demo"](https://colab.research.google.com/drive/1o1qYJcFeywzCIdkfKJy7cTpgZTCM2EI4) Colab notebook.
+Here is an example of a 1024 x 1024 pixel upscaled image generated with Stable Diffusion v1-5 along with the Upscaler in the ["Stable Diffusion Upscaler Demo"](https://colab.research.google.com/drive/1o1qYJcFeywzCIdkfKJy7cTpgZTCM2EI4) Colab notebook.

 The prompt comes directly from the [Stable Diffusion prompt: a definitive guide](https://stable-diffusion-art.com/prompt-guide/).